 After a baby is born into a Greek family, the mother is expected to stay in the home for 40 days.
 During that time, all close friends and family members will come to meet the new baby.
 They'll each ftou, or lightly spit, at the baby to protect him or her from curses or bad luck, and they provide the child with a gift of gold, usually a coin or piece of jewelry.

 Wedding celebrations in Greek families are just like you see in the movies, large and loud.
 Although many modern couples opt for a civil union first so they can save up for the grand affair, there is almost always a big celebration at some point.
 During the actual ceremony, the bride and groom never speak.
 Once a couple is engaged, they wear their engagement ring on their left hand.
 The ring is moved to their right hand after they are married.

-In the days before the wedding, close friends and family gather at the couples home to help them prepare it with ceremonies like To Krevati where all unmarried female attendants of the bride make the couple's bed with new sheets.
+In the days before the wedding, close friends and family gather at the couple's home to help them prepare it, with ceremonies like To Krevati where all unmarried female attendants of the bride make the couple's bed with new sheets.
 The groom then looks it over and gives it his blessing.
-Guests throw money onto the bed as marriage gifts then toss children onto the bed to roll around as a means to promote fertility.
+Guests throw money onto the bed as marriage gifts, then toss children onto the bed to roll around as a means to promote fertility.

 The Wedding Procession

 On the wedding day, both the bride and groom make their way to the church through elaborate processionals that feature all the wedding guests and musicians playing instruments.
-The bride is then walked to the church by her dad where he presents her to her groom before entering.
+The bride is then walked to the church by her dad, where he presents her to her groom before entering.

 Keeping Families Close

-Families serve as the primary support system in Greek families and are treated with great care because of their role.
+Families serve as the primary support system in Greek society and are treated with great care because of their role.
 While each family may be different, there are many values, traditions, and customs that set Greek families apart from those in other cultures.